-\\In relation to the disclosure of visible mineralisation, the Company cautions that visual estimates of mineral abundance should never be considered a proxy or substitute for laboratory analyses where concentrations or grades are the factor of principal economic interest.
+^{}In relation to the disclosure of visible mineralisation, the Company cautions that visual estimates of mineral abundance should never be considered a proxy or substitute for laboratory analyses where concentrations or grades are the factor of principal economic interest.
 Visual estimates also potentially provide no information regarding impurities or deleterious physical properties relevant to valuations.
-The Company will update the market when laboratory analytical results become available, expected to commence from early-September 2023.
+The Company will update the market when laboratory analytical results become available, expected from late-October 2023.